Mamasapano clash: Public figures

 Former President Joseph Estrada expressed condemnation towards the rebels saying that a peace talk with them would not work and believes a declaration of an all-out war against them is only the solution to the peace process in Mindanao.
 Former President Fidel V. Ramos remains supportive of the peace process even though he explains that the finalization of the peace process may be after President Benigno Aquino III's term.
 Despite his expression of support towards the peace process, Ramos still criticized Aquino saying “There should be no hesitation on the part of the commander in chief.
 Otherwise, it will be part of your legacy to be always hesitant, flip-flopping.”
 He criticized Aquino, who is also the commander-in-chief of the PNP and the AFP, for his apparent poor strategic direction and asserts that it is the soldier, the policeman, the law enforcer, the guardian of security that suffers because of his decisions.
 Ramos also insists that Aquino should have made consultation with retired police officers and soldiers before the security operation in Mamasapano.

-Reigning Mister International 2014, Police Officer 2 Mariano Perez Flomata, Jr. said his victory is honored for the families and loved ones of the "Fallen 44".
+Reigning Mister International 2014, Police Officer (PO2) Mariano Perez Flomata Jr. ("Neil Perez") said his victory is honored for the families and loved ones of the "Fallen 44".
 Seven of his batchmates who killed in the clash were from the Mabalasik Class of 2008 of the National Police Training Institute (NPTI), Philippine Public Safety College (PPSC).

+From 2015 to 2022, Davao City mayor and later vice president Sara Duterte had her profile pictures on Facebook and Instagram set to a memorial image that reads: "Rest in peace SAF 44".